ratihshav/astra-test/README.md

 # astra-test

-This is a dummy news app using https://newsapi.org/s/indonesia-news-api
+This app using API from https://newsapi.org/s/indonesia-news-api